aleksei-berezkin/typique/README.md

 ### Global CSS

-Styles not containing root properties and `.$`-references are output as is, resulting in global CSS:
+Styles not containing non-object properties on the top-level and `$`-references are output as is, resulting in global CSS:

 ```ts
 [] satisfies Css<{